 Is’ instead a variant 'heretical', and therefore it can not be defined eggplant caponata to Palermo, one that also adds potatoes and / or peppers.
-That being said, found on my You Tube Channel even the video recipe, so you have no excuse not to prepare.
 Take a look also to all my SICILIAN RECIPES and of course all my RECIPES WITH EGGPLANT.
 Have a good day!

+First of all, look closely at the video step by step recipe.
 To prepare the eggplant caponata must first wash the eggplants and remove the final part and the initial.
 Cut the eggplant into slices about one centimeter wide and a half and then dice of about one centimeter.
 Put the eggplant in a colander, season with salt and cover, putting a burden on the lid in order to exert pressure on Eggplant: Let stand at least 2 hours.
-Like this, the eggplants will lose part of the vegetation water and will absorb less oil in frying pan, while losing what little bitterness that characterizes.
+Like this, eggplants will lose some of the vegetation water and absorb less oil in frying, while losing what little bitterness that characterizes.

-Pour into a glass vinegar and sugar and stir well so that it melts completely: turn up the heat in the vegetables and pour the vinegar sweetened.
-Leave deglaze (you no longer hear the pungent aroma of vinegar) and add the fried eggplant.
+Pour the vinegar and sugar into a glass and mix well so that the latter melts completely: raise the heat in the vegetables and pour the sweetened vinegar into it.
+Leave deglaze (you will no longer have to feel the pungent aroma of vinegar) and add the fried eggplant.
 Mix the Eggplant with tomato sauce, Cook for 2 minutes, then pour the eggplant caponata in a dish and let cool: remember that the eggplant caponata is used at room temperature or cold (but don't eat it just taken off the fridge).
-And I recommend (Indeed, I would say you must) to prepare the eggplant caponata to Palermo with one day in advance, so that the vegetables and vinegar have time to get acquainted.
+And I recommend (Indeed, I would say you must) to prepare the eggplant caponata to Palermo with one day in advance, so that vegetables and vinegar have time to get acquainted.
 Have a good day!